Castres: History

+Social housing

+In the Laden-Petit-Train district.
+Demolition of the apartment block located on Boulevard Albert 1er will begin on September 19, 2025.
+New housing, including single-family homes, and a new road will be built.

 Economy

 The principal industries are mechanical and electrical engineering, machine tools, wooden furniture, granite, textile, fur and leather-dressing, tanning, chemicals, pharmaceuticals, and selective breeding of cows.

 Traditional and polluting industries such as textile, tanning, fur and leather-dressing, or chemicals, are in sharp decline.
 However, a multinational pharmaceutical group (Pierre Fabre Group) emerged in the town in the 1960s, and it has kept its headquarters and R&D division in the metropolitan area, helping to counterbalance the general decline in industry.
 Some now accuse its founder and president, Pierre Fabre, of being the real "master" of Castres, making and designating Castres' mayors at will.

 Transport

 The Gare de Castres railway station is served by regional trains to Mazamet and Toulouse.